univention/univention-corporate-server/doc/app-center/presentation.rst

 has to be provided in the App Provider Portal.
 Please keep in mind to provide the material for English and German speaking audience.

-If the same screenshots exist in German, it is recommended that they are added, as well.
+If the same screenshots exist in German, it's recommended that they are added, as well.

 Comprehensive visualizations can be added optionally which make it